 - Physicians who want to perform or assist in performing EPPs must be tested for HCV, HIV and HBV (if they haven’t been confirmed immune to HBV) before they commence performing or assisting in performing EPPs in Ontario.
 This applies to new registrants, residents and fellows in training programs who will begin performing or assisting in performing exposure prone procedures as part of their education program, and physicians who are changing their scope of practice or re-entering practice.

 - Physicians who have been exposed to bodily fluids of unknown status through a specific incident, such as a needle prick, or splash onto a mucous membrane or non-intact skin, must seek appropriate expert advice regarding the frequency of testing that is required to determine if they have been infected with one or more blood borne viruses.

 Why do you require periodic testing for BBVs?

-In the absence of a firm testing requirement, we found that physicians were not routinely testing despite their ethical obligation to know their serologic status.
+In the absence of a firm testing requirement, we found that physicians were not routinely being tested despite their ethical obligation to know their serologic status.
 Testing allows physicians to monitor and safeguard their own health.
 As well, periodic testing will reassure the public that the profession is doing everything possible to ensure public and physician safety.